nus-cs2113-AY2324S2/ip/docs/README.md

 <hr>

-## Setting up in Intellij
+## Setting up

-Prerequisites: JDK 11, update Intellij to the most recent version.

-1. Open Intellij (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project first)
-2. Download the lastest jar file [here](https://github.com/NGXZS/ip/releases)
+1. Download the lastest jar file [here](https://github.com/NGXZS/ip/releases)
-3. Save _ip.jar_ in an appropriate folder eg Downloads
+2. Save _ip.jar_ in an appropriate folder eg Downloads
-4. Open the command terminal (search "cmd") and navigate to the folder where the file is saved (`cd filepath`)
+3. Open the command terminal (search "cmd") and navigate to the folder where the file is saved (`cd filepath`)
-5. Enter `java -jar ip.jar` to run _ip.jar_ in the command terminal
+4. Enter `java -jar ip.jar` to run _ip.jar_ in the command terminal
-6. After successfully starting _RecrBad_, a similar output will be as shown:
+5. After successfully starting _RecrBad_, a similar output will be as shown:
 ```
    Hello!
 I'm
  ____   ___    ___   ____    ___